Skip to content

 Avian Influenza (“Avian flu”) – What You Need to Know

-At this point in time the virus does not easily cross from birds to humans, and the current strain of the virus has been listed as low risk for spread to people.
-The exact mode of transmission from birds to people is not known.
-Most human cases of avian influenza have been traced to direct contact with live or dead infected poultry or their droppings.
+At this time, the risk of avian influenza infecting people remains low.
+A small number of human cases of avian influenza have been identified globally, and most have been traced to direct contact with live or dead infected poultry or their droppings.
 High risk activities include caring for diseased birds, dressing birds that died from the disease, consuming duck’s blood or possibly undercooked poultry, and handling birds involved in cockfighting.
-There is no evidence to suggest that properly cooked game birds are a source of avian influenza infection for people.
+Properly cooked poultry and game birds are not thought to be a source of avian influenza infection for people.
+Poultry pieces, ground poultry, and products containing poultry are recommended to be cooked to an internal temperature of 74°C (165°F), and 82°C (180°F) is recommended for whole poultry.
+These temperatures would inactivate all pathogens, including the avian influenza virus.

 Please call Canadian Cooperative Wildlife Health Centre at 1-800-567-2033 to report the finding of sick or dead wild birds or use their new online reporting tool found here.